 Focus on the Highest Interest Rate

-If you have a single credit card but have multiple debts — like a car loan and a mortgage — there is another strategy you should take.
+If you have a single credit card but have multiple debts — like a payday loan no credit check and an installment loan for bad credit — there is another strategy you should take.
 Instead of consolidating your debt, which you can’t do with a single card, you should pay the minimum payment on all your other debts.